zilishen/documentation/content/nms/admin-guides/maintenance/backup-and-recovery.md

 - An installed version of Instance Manager
 - (optional) An installed version of API Connectivity Manager
+- (optional) An installed version of App Delivery Manager
 - An installed version of SQLite.

     To install SQLite, run the following command(s):